honkit/honkit/packages/honkit/src/__tests__/__fixtures__/honkit/docs/README.md

 ### What is HonKit?

-`honkit` is a command line tool (and Node.js library) for building beautiful books using GitHub/Git and Markdown (or AsciiDoc).
+`honkit` is a command line tool (and Node.js library) for building beautiful books using GitHub/Git and Markdown with **.MD files** (or AsciiDoc).
 This documentation has been generated using `honkit`.

 `honkit` can output your content as a website ([customizable](themes/README.md) and [extensibles](plugins/README.md)) or as an ebook (PDF, ePub or Mobi).